What is Investment Banking?

 - Equity Research Guide – This comprehensive guide on equity research provides a bird’s eye view of What equity research is all about, what to expect, skills required to become an equity research analystBecome An Equity Research AnalystAn equity research analyst is a qualified professional who interprets financial information and trends of an organization or industry to provide recommendations, opinions, reports, and projections on the corporate stocks to facilitate equity trading., and how to prepare an equity research report.

 - Financial Modeling Training – This financial modeling training is a very detailed case study.
-In this, we take a live case study of Colgate, download its annual reports, and prepare a fully integrated financial model linking the Income Statement, Balance Sheet, and Cash Flows.
+In this, we take a live case study of Colgate, download its annual reportsAnnual ReportsAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
+Over time, these reports have become legal and regulatory requirements., and prepare a fully integrated financial model linking the Income Statement, Balance Sheet, and Cash Flows.
 This tutorial is a step by step guide to learning Financial Modeling, where you will find an unsolved excel case study and solve Colgate Case Study.

 - Investment Banker Lifestyle – In this article, we discuss a typical day as a Banker.
 What are the work timings, job responsibilities, pressure situations, etc.

 - Investment Banking Course – If you want to learn IB professionally, you can also opt for this course.
-In this course, 99 video courses are covering a range of concepts from Accounting, valuations, financial modeling, pitch book, LBOs, Private Equity, etc.
+In this course, 99 video courses are covering a range of concepts from AccountingConcepts From AccountingAccounting concepts are the principles, assumptions, and conditions that govern accounting's foundation.
+They ensure that the accounting is done in a way that the financial statements present a true and fair view., valuations, financial modeling, pitch book, LBOs, Private Equity, etc.

 This article has been a guide to what is Investment Banking and its domains like Equity Research, Sales & Trading, M&A, etc. If you learned something new or have any comments/questions/suggestions, please drop me a note in the comment section below.